ML-Graph/winter-2026/project.md

 ### 1. Background and Problem Formulation - 10%
 - **Background**:
   - What is the general background of the problem you are working on?
-  - e.g., I want to develop a better paper categorization system
+    - I want to develop a better paper categorization system
 - **Problem Formulation**:
   - Under the general topic, what specific problem is your project addressing?
-  - e.g., I want to develop a machine learning model/algorithm to take input of the paper, output the paper topic (machine learning, computer system, human-computer collaboration, etc.)
+    - I want to develop a machine learning model/algorithm to take input of the paper, output the paper topic (machine learning, computer system, human-computer collaboration, etc.)

 ### 2. Data Mining Problem - 10%
 - **Data Collection and Store**:
   - What data are you looking to kick off your project?
 How do you collect them?
 What data structure do you use to represent them?
-  - e.g., I collect Cora/Citeseer/Pubmed Data from somewhere (e.g., a paper, a GitHub repository, Hugging Face, etc.), and I use an adjacency list to store their connection and a matrix to store their node feature
+    - I collect Cora/Citeseer/Pubmed Data from somewhere (e.g., a paper, a GitHub repository, Hugging Face, etc.), and I use an adjacency list to store their connection and a matrix to store their node feature
 - **Data Mining**:
   - What kind of data mining problem do you need to do and why?
-  - e.g., I need to analyze the network homophily/heterophily since leveraging this property might help me develop a better machine learning model for paper classification.
+    - I need to analyze the network homophily/heterophily since leveraging this property might help me develop a better machine learning model for paper classification.
   - How do you do it?
-  - e.g., I calculate for every edge, the two ending points, whether they are in the same class or not, and quantify the average ratio as a homophily ratio
+    - I calculate for every edge, the two ending points, whether they are in the same class or not, and quantify the average ratio as a homophily ratio
   - What kind of pattern do you find?
 How do you present your findings/analysis?
-  - e.g., I find that in many paper citation networks, the homophily is pretty high.
+    - I find that in many paper citation networks, the homophily is pretty high.
 Using Number/Table/Figure, etc.

 ### 4. Method - 30%